microscope-cockpit/cockpit/doc/config.rst

 Depot Configuration
 ===================

-Depot is the collection of devices available to the cockpit program.
+Depot is the collection of devices available to the Cockpit program.
 Each section of a depot configuration specifies a single device: the section name being the device name, while the options are the device configuration.
 For example: